conal/denotational-hardware/Examples/Add/Fin.lagda.md

 ```

 *Whee!*
-We've used the `Category` and `Cartesian` instances for comma categories (including their arrow category specialization) to combine our implementation-specification-proof packages, both in sequence and in parallel.
+We've used the `Category` and `Cartesian` instances for comma categories (including their arrow category specialization) to compose our implementation-specification-proof packages, both in sequence and in parallel.
-(There's not much parallel here yet, but eventually there will be much more.)
+(There's only a hint of the parallel here yet, but eventually there will be much more.)
 Those two instances encapsulate the knowledge of how to perform these two foundational kinds of compositions and a few other useful operations as well.

 ::: aside